Leer en Español

 Recipe tips and variations

-• Storage: Store your baked and cooled pumpkin pie covered in the refrigerator for up to 4 days.
+• Storage: Store your baked and cooled pumpkin pie covered in the fridge for up to 4 days.
 It’s delicious cold with plenty of whipped cream.

 • Try a cracker crust: If you prefer it to a pastry pie crust, The Best Pumpkin Pie filling can certainly be poured and baked on top of Graham Cracker Crust instead.